 The legal process after a truck accident in Tampa takes anywhere from 30 days to several months, depending on the circumstances.
 You will be required to provide medical documentation and undergo physical therapy.

-You will also have to complete paperwork related to filing claims with various government agencies.
+You must also complete paperwork for filing claims with various government agencies.

 Here is a more straightforward, step-by-step breakdown of what to expect when pursuing compensation after a truck accident in Florida: